American Classical Leadership Education

 Classics teach us about human nature.
 They allow us to experience in an intimate way the greatest mistakes and successes of human history.
 How others think, feel, and act allow us to predict behavior and help us to develop empathy, compassion, and wisdom in our relationships with others.

 Classics bring us face-to-face with greatness.
 As we study the characters, real or fictional, in the classics, we are inspired by their greatness, which is the first step to becoming great ourselves.

 In classics we can experience authors’ characters more powerfully than in real life because the author lets us see his or her thoughts, feelings and reasons for and consequences of their characters' choices.
 Classics force us to quietly study, ponder, analyze, think, ask, discover, cry, laugh, struggle, and above all feel, change, and become.
-Because we are then better, we are motivated to go out and serve.
+Because of this enriching experience, we are motivated to go out and serve.

 A mentor is an individual of high moral character, more advanced than the scholar who can guide the scholar’s learning.
 Great mentoring includes six fundamentals:

-4. Applies lessons to life - Education takes place when the reading, writing and discussion lead to real-life application.
-Mentors can help scholars internalize the lessons learned in the readings, and seek out opportunities for application in the community in business, political life, travel, field trips, service projects, etc.
+- Applies lessons to life - Education takes place when the reading, writing and discussion lead to real-life application.
+Mentors can help scholars internalize the lessons learned in the readings, and seek out opportunities for application in business, political life, travel, field trips, service projects, etc.

 The greatest leaders throughout history have used a simple curriculum.
 They have read the classics, discussed them with mentors who only accepted quality work and applied the lessons learned to real life.